You experience poor performance using SAP Analytics Cloud (SAC).

 - If you are using a live data connection, the web browser is requesting data directly from the source (backend) system.
 You can verify with your HANA, S/4HANA, BW or BI administrator how to test the performance of direct connections.

 - You can compare performance of similar stories using imported data (you can use the sample model, for example).

 Capturing performance information in Chrome

 - If you have tested all the previous steps and still experience performance problems, capture more details using Chrome Developer Tools.
-More details found in the following article: 2413393.
+See article 2413393 for further information.